F1rst-Unicorn/stocks/README.md

 ## Contributing

 Get in touch with me, if you are interested in contributing.
-There are also detailed ROADMAP.md files in the server, sentry, client and android-client directories which keep track of tasks.